 Taxpayers selling a farming (or fishing) business will want to have the assets that are being sold qualify as "qualified farm or fishing property" (QFFP) so that the sale will be eligible for the capital gains exemption of \$1 million in 2016 under subsections 110.6(2) and (2.2) (the farming exemption).
-Some multi-level structures will not be eligible for the farming exemption; in that case, the taxpayer can either (1) restructure to qualify and delay the sale by 24 months, or (2) claim the more limited QSBC shares capital gains exemption under subsection 110.6(2.1) (\$824,176 for the 2016 taxation year).
+Some multi-level structures will not be eligible for the farming exemption; the alternative is (1) to restructure to qualify and delay the sale by 24 months, or (2) to claim the more limited QSBC shares capital gains exemption under subsection 110.6(2.1) (\$824,176 for the 2016 taxation year).